 Her daughter is now a freshman in college, and Cassi is based in San Diego, CA with her partner and dog.
 She loves being near the ocean, singing, art, poetry, travel, geeking out on space exploration and science fiction, exploring big ideas, learning about the world's spiritual and religious traditions, being with friends and family, and working with community to make a positive difference in the world.

-Cassandra Vieten is Executive Director of the John W. Brick Foundation, Scholar-in-Residence at the Arthur C. Clarke Center for Human Imagination at the University of California, San Diego, and a Senior Fellow at the Institute of Noetic Sciences, where she served as President from 2013-2019.
+Cassandra Vieten is Executive Director of the John W. Brick Foundation, Director of Research and Associate Scientist at the Arthur C. Clarke Center for Human Imagination at the University of California, San Diego, and a Senior Fellow at the Institute of Noetic Sciences, where she served as President from 2013-2019.
 Her research has focused on spirituality and health, transformative experiences and practices, the development of mindfulness-based interventions for emotional well-being, and development of media technologies to inspire awe.
 She received her Ph.D. in clinical psychology at the California Institute of Integral Studies, and completed her research training in behavioral genetics at UC San Francisco.
 She has authored three books, published numerous articles in scientific journals, and is an internationally recognized keynote speaker and workshop leader.

 click on the images to download